azure-ad-b2c/samples/contribution-guidance.md

 # Azure AD B2C Community samples guidance

-1. **Sample folder** - Under the policies folder, create a sub folder for your sample (all in lower cases)
+1. **Sample folder** - Under the policies root folder, create a sub folder for your sample (all in lower cases)

 1. The sample folder may contain following sub folders:
     - **source-code**, for the source code